jameslittle230/stork/README.md

 # Developing

-Building the WebAssembly project:
+Dependencies include:

+- Rust, installed from rustup
+- wasm-pack
+- npm
+- npx

+**Build the project:**

 ```
-$ wasm-pack build --target no-modules
+$ cargo make build
 ```

-Serving the WebAssembly bits on a local server:
+This runs some sub-build steps:

+- format
+- build-wasm (which compiles rust into webassembly)
+- build-js (which runs webpack on the various JS/WASM files created by the prior step)
+- build-indexer (which builds the command line indexing interface)

+Once you've built the project, you can **serve the web parts from the `dist/` directory**:

 ```
-$ python3 -m http.server
+$ python3 -m http.server --directory dist/
 ```

+Or you can use the HTTP server of your choice.

-Building an index from `federalist.toml`
+**Building an index from `federalist.toml`**

 ```
 $ cargo run -- --build test/federalist.toml
 ```

-Searching from the command line:
+**Searching from the command line**:

 ```
 $ cargo run -- --search federalist.st liberty